Appointing a Guardian

-This guide is for applicable for England and Wales only.
+This guide is for England and Wales only

-Your Olive Bay Legal Will recommends that you appoint a Legal Guardian for any children you have that are under the age of 18.
+Your Will recommends that you appoint a Legal Guardian for any children you have that are under the age of 18.
 A parent of a child dies every 22 minutes in the UK, this means that around 111 children being bereaved of a parent every day.*

 A lot of parents do not think about what could happen if they both die while their children are dependent on them.
 It is important to plan for such an event in order to look out for your children’s best interests and secure their future.

 The Guardians that you appoint will be responsible for the day-to-day care of your children.
 They will make decisions on the key aspects of a child’s life including:-